mohamed-gougam/kube-agent/README.md

 2020-01-27T01:14:53+00:00
 ```

-### 4.2 Service
+### 4.2 Services

 We created a simple NGINX webserver.
 See `examples/tcpserver-example/Dockerfile` and the `.conf` files.

 Build and push the image to your repo or use `mgnginx/tcpserver-example:latest` image.

 **Note:**
-If you are using your own image, make sure to edit the tcpserver-coffee.yaml file.
+If you are using your own image, make sure to edit the tcpserver-cafe.yaml file.

-Create the service `tcpserver-coffee-svc`:
+Create the services `tcpserver-coffee-svc` and `tcpserver-tea-svc`:
 ```
-$ kubectl apply -f tcpserver-coffee.yaml
+$ kubectl apply -f tcpserver-cafe.yaml
 ```

-The kube-agent will now serve `tcpserver-coffee-svc` on listenPort:
+The kube-agent will now serve `tcpserver-coffee-svc` and `tcpserver-tea-svc` on respective listenPorts.

+Test `tcpserver-coffee-svc`:
 ```
 $ nc <kube-agent-node-IP> <node-8888-binded-port>
 ```